MindlapseDemos/256boss/README.md

 Ideally I would like to eliminate both of these problems.
-And while I can't promise that 256boss will ever be 100% compatible with every computer and every intro out there, I would appreciate reports of any such bugs you encounter, either by email, or even better by opening an issue in the project issue tracker on github: https://github.com/MindlapseDemos/256boss/issues
+And while I can't promise that 256boss will ever be 100% compatible with every computer and every intro out there, I would appreciate reports of any such bugs you encounter, either by email, or preferably by opening an issue in the project issue tracker on github: https://github.com/MindlapseDemos/256boss/issues

 For computer-compatibility bugs make sure to include as much information as possible about the nature of the problem, and about your computer.
-Most relevant are going to be computer manufacturer and model (if applicable), CPU, motherboard, and BIOS version.
+Most relevant is going to be the computer manufacturer and model (if applicable), CPU, motherboard, and BIOS version.

-For intro-compatibility bugs, first make sure the problem persists even when the intro in question is executed directly after booting into 256boss, without having ran other intros previously.
+For intro-compatibility bugs, first make sure the problem persists even when the intro in question is executed directly after booting into 256boss, without having ran any other intros previously.
 This is important, because prior intro executions might lead to subtle corruption that will make a subsequent intro (or the operating system itself) fail.
 If possible, try to run the intro in MS-DOS or FreeDOS on the same computer, to make sure the bug is in 256boss and not in